jgrygierek/SonataBatchEntityImportBundle/README.md

 ## Admin service

-In your admin service definition you have to change controller.
+In your admin service definition you have to change controller (put it as 3rd argument):

 ```yaml
 services: